ibm-cloud-docs/Registry/registry_cli_list.md

 | `BaseLayer` | String | Displays the descriptor for the base layer in the image. |
 | `Layers` | Array of strings|Displays the descriptors of each image layer. |
 | `Type` | String | Displays the type of file system. |
 {: caption="Table 6.
-Available fields and data types in RootFS" caption-side="top"}
+Available fields and data types in RootFS" caption-side="bottom"}